Patient's rights and responsibilities

-The practice complies with Data Protection and Access to Medical Records legislation.
+The practice complies with the General Data Protection Regulations and Access to Medical Records legislation.
 Identifiable information about you will be shared with others in the following circumstances :-

 1. To provide further medical treatment for you eg. from district nurses and hospital services.

 2. To help yoou get other services eg. from the social work department.
 This required your consent.

 3. When we have a duty to others eg. in child protection cases.